 Erythropoietin (EPO) is a hormone produced by the kidney that promotes the formation of red blood cells by the bone marrow.

-The kidney cells that make erythropoietin are specialized so that they are sensitive to low oxygen levels in the blood that travels through the kidney.
+The kidney cells that make erythropoietin are sensitive to low oxygen levels in the blood that travels through the kidney.
 These cells make and release erythropoietin when the oxygen level is too low.
-The low oxygen level may indicate anemia, a diminished number of red blood cells, or hemoglobin molecules that carry oxygen through the body.
+A low oxygen level may indicate anemia, a diminished number of red blood cells, or hemoglobin molecules that carry oxygen through the body.

 Chemically, what is erythropoietin (EPO)?

 Erythropoietin is a protein with an attached sugar (a glycoprotein).
 It is one of a number of similar glycoproteins that serve as stimulants for the growth of specific types of blood cells in the bone marrow.

 Erythropoietin stimulates the bone marrow to produce more red blood cells.
 The resulting rise in red cells increases the oxygen-carrying capacity of the blood.